 He’s been to Australia and Bali.
 The UK and Western Europe.
 And he still dreams of touring India, Vietnam and Cambodia (incidentally we visit them all).
-When we caught up with Mustapha he’d just returned from his latest globetrot – North America.
+When we caught up with Mustapha, he’d just returned from his latest globetrot – North America.
 Enjoy this morsel of our newfound Berber delight.
-Learn what spices his tagine below.
+Learn what spices his tagline below.

 Where were you born and raised?

-What path led you to becoming a tour guide?
+What path led you to become a tour guide?